klauseduard/under-over-models/chapters/08-ai-organizational-impact.md

 *   Emerging organizational structures and models leveraging AI.
 *   Adaptations in workflows, processes, and communication patterns (including implications for Conway's Law).
 *   Changes to estimation, planning, and project management approaches.
-*   The evolution of required skills, roles, and stakeholder dynamics.
+*   High-level implications for skills and roles in AI-augmented organizations.
 *   Relevant theoretical frameworks (such as cybernetics, systems thinking, and institutional theory) for understanding these shifts.
 *   Insights from real-world case studies and implementations.

 The central objective is to understand how intelligent automation and augmentation fundamentally alter the dynamics of work arrangement and organizational design, providing a foundation for navigating the evolving landscape of AI-integrated organizations.
+While this chapter touches on implications for human skills and stakeholder dynamics, Chapter 9 provides more comprehensive exploration of these human dimensions, including detailed analysis of skill evolution, role transformations, and practical approaches to managing stakeholder relationships in AI-augmented organizations.